manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 # Performance

-The challenging performance problem in compositional models is not delegation itself, but polymorphism within the composition graph.
-A part must be able to call its own methods while allowing that call to resolve to an implementation supplied by its composite.
-The conventional assumption has been that this requires additional dispatch machinery.
+The challenging problem with arbitrary composition is *partial delegation*: when a composite links only a subset of a component's delegation surface, leaving portions of the surface unclaimed and/or claimed by two or more composites.
+How does the component know where to dispatch self-calls?

+The conventional assumption has been that this requires additional dispatch machinery that either sacrifices performance, compromises arbitrary compositions, or some of both.

 Parts avoids that cost through [interface-scoped dispatch](https://doi.org/10.5281/zenodo.21514973).
-Compositions wire the component associated with each linked interface, allowing a self-call to resolve directly to the composite's implementation per interface.
-The resulting dispatch is O(1), performance equivalent to a conventional virtual call.
+A component's delegation surface consists of interfaces, with composites wiring linked interfaces to components, allowing a self-call to resolve directly to the composite's implementation.
+The resulting dispatch is O(1): performance equivalent to a conventional virtual call.

 ---

 # IDE Support

-Delegation with links & parts is fully supported in [IntelliJ IDEA](https://www.jetbrains.com/idea/download) and [Android Studio](https://developer.android.com/studio).
+*Parts* is fully supported in [IntelliJ IDEA](https://www.jetbrains.com/idea/download) and [Android Studio](https://developer.android.com/studio).

 ---